-If you’re not familiar with Plastic Free July, here’s the quick overview: An initiative of the Plastic Free Foundation, aims to reduce the amount of plastic waste in the world by raising awareness and challenging people to refuse single-use plastics.
+If you’re not familiar with Plastic Free July, here’s the quick overview: An initiative of the Plastic Free Foundation, Plastic Free July aims to reduce the amount of plastic waste in the world by raising awareness and challenging people to refuse single-use plastics.
 More than 326 million people in 177 countries take every year!

 Quick Tips for A Plastic Free Time in Your Classroom